GeneralBots/botbook/src/06-gbdialog/basic-vs-automation-tools.md

 ### Quick Start

-1. Download and run BotServer
+1. Download and run botserver
 2. Edit your bot's `.bas` files
 3. Configure settings in `config.csv`
 4. Deploy to any channel